Skip to content

 Did Nils Gustafsson do it?

 Based on some new analysis of bloodstains found at the scene and DNA testing, the police thought they knew what happened.
-And this new evidence indicted that Gustafsson, now a bus driver, had an alleged outburst of jealousy and went crazy, stabbing his girlfriend, Irmeli Björklund, fifteen times that night.
+This new evidence indicated that Gustafsson, now a bus driver, had an alleged outburst of jealousy and went crazy, stabbing his girlfriend, Irmeli Björklund, fifteen times that night.

 The new trial started in August 2005, and the prosecution called for a life sentence against Gustafsson.
 But nothing was proved in the three months of trial.
 Gustafsson was acquitted of all charges and awarded €44.000 in damages for his time in prison and the mental anguish he suffered in being accused of the Lake Bodom Murders so many years after it happened.

-Until today, nobody knows what really happened on that night in June 1960, and we believe nobody will ever know for sure.
+Until today, nobody knows what really happened that night in June 1960, and we believe nobody will ever know.
 What we can say is that visiting the place where everything happened was a weird experience.
 It is not every day that you can walk around a place where something as infamous as the Lake Bodom Murders happened.
-Luckily we had an axe with us, and we even took some pictures there.
+Luckily, we had an axe with us, and we even took some pictures there.
 This is what metalheads do.

-Fotostrasse was at Lake Bodom to do cross-country skiing but, one of us was unable to do that.
+We were at Lake Bodom to do cross-country skiing, but one of us could not.
 Since we were already there, we needed to see the murder site.
 But, if you are around Espoo, don’t go to Lake Bodom just for the murder site.

-Oittaa is a beautiful recreation center close to the lake where you can try your lucky with winter sports during the cold days and enjoy the lake during the summer.
-There is even an Angry Birds playground area and we know you are going to love it.
+Oittaa is a beautiful recreation center close to the lake.
+On cold days, you can try your luck with winter sports and enjoy the lake during the summer.
+There is even an Angry Birds playground area; we know you will love it.

 Lake Bodom Murders: We visited the location of Finland’s most famous unsolved murder